-Were you the victim of Ponzi Scheme?
-If so you should seek advice from a qualified investor rights attorney.
 If you’ve lost money in a confirmed or suspected Ponzi Scheme, it is imperative that you consult with a lawyer who has specific experience recovering money for Ponzi scheme victims.
-Click here to email me — attorney Jeff Sonn — about your situation or call my law firm directly at (866) 827–3202.
+Click here to email me — attorney Jeff Sonn — about your situation.
+Or, call my law firm directly at (866) 827–3202.

 Ponzi schemes are immensely complex investment fraud cases.
 A Ponzi scheme often involves:

 - Law enforcement agencies and criminal prosecutors;

 - A significant number of victimized investors; and

 - Several defendants who may potentially be held legally liable.

 To make matters even more challenging, the Ponzi schemer may claim that all of the investor money is already gone.
 Investors must remain vigilant to recover compensation; as such, if you have been affected by a Ponzi scheme, don’t hesitate to contact an aggressive lawyer immediately.